JamesTrick/blog/content/posts/balancing-research-and-sales-spend.md

 +++
 date = 2020-02-26T02:13:04Z
-tags = ["sales", "customer success", "stocks", "research"] title = "Balancing Research and Sales Spend" description = "Sales Growth vs Product Development are often two competing factors of Startups and mature companies.
+tags = ["sales", "customer success", "stocks", "research"] title = "How US Software Companies Balance Research and Sales Spend" description = "Sales Growth vs Product Development are often two competing factors of Startups and mature companies.
 We take a look at what the best US listed software companies do."

 +++